Global Development Major

 Transfer applicants must meet (or complete during the semester in which they apply) the following requirements to be considered for admission:

-- One Writing/English Composition courses or Public Speaking
+- One College Writing/English Composition course or one Public Speaking course

 Field-based learning experience